Rikers Island: Jerome Murdough

 On February 15, 2014, Jerome Murdough, a homeless veteran in jail on an accusation of trespassing, was found dead in his cell.
 After being in jail for one week, he died from overexposure to heat.
-His cell was over 100 degrees, and he had taken prescription drugs which increase sensitivity to heat.
+His cell was over 100 ˚F, and he had taken prescription drugs which increase sensitivity to heat.
 Murdough had been complaining for hours about the heat but was ignored by prison guards.
 Murdough had been arrested for camping out on the stairwell of a New York Housing Authority building during the freezing polar vortex of 2014; his bail was set at $2,500.
 A settlement of $2.25 million occurred.

 Rolando Perez

 In January 2014, Rolando Perez was arrested for petty burglary and awaiting trial at Rikers.
 Perez suffered from a severe seizure disorder since the age of 16 and had taken medication to control his seizures ever since.
 Perez was being detained in solitary confinement after getting into a fight with another inmate.
-In an exclusive video obtained by Eyewitness News, Perez is heard screaming for his medication.
+In a video obtained by a local television station, Perez is heard screaming for his medication.
 After being denied anti-seizure medication, at the age of 36, Perez was found dead due to seizure and heart problems.
 In 2019, Perez's girlfriend was awarded $3.5 million in a settlement over his death.